Sophia Magdalena of Denmark: Succession scandal

 Sven Anders Hedin, a medical doctor at the royal court, and married to one of the Queen's chambermaids, Charlotta Hellman, contributed two statements which have been quoted in connection with the scandal.
 In the summer of 1780, during the King's absence abroad, he passed through the private apartments of the Queen, which were expected to be empty at that hour.
 There, he claimed to have seen the Queen and Baron Munck embracing each other through the not-quite closed door to her bedroom.
 To warn them that they were not alone, he hummed a tune and pretended to speak to himself, saying that he would be in trouble if the Queen discovered him there, and then left the room.
 He claimed to have found three expensive court costumes in his room a few days after this event.
 In October 1781, Hedin met the King in the corridor on his way to the Queen's bedchamber.
 Gustav III asked Hedin what time it was, and Hedin claims to have added to his reply: "In nine months, I will be able to answer exactly!" in which Hedin insinuated that the King had expected him to remember the time should the fatherhood of the next child be questioned.

-In 1782, Sophia Magdalena had a second son.
+In 1782, Sophia Magdalena had a second son, Prince Carl Gustav, Duke of Småland.
 After the death of her younger son in 1783, her marriage deteriorated.
 In May 1784, Sophia Magdalena is believed to have had a miscarriage, and after this, there are no further notes of any pregnancies.
 A brief reconciliation in 1787 was deemed by Duchess Hedwig Elizabeth Charlotte in her diaries as temporary, with no hope of being complete and lasting, as the King was not "receptive to female charm": another insinuation that he was homosexual.

 In 1787, Sophia Magdalena deposited a sum of 50.000 riksdaler in an account for Munck, which was generally rumoured to be a "farewell gift".
 At this point, Munck had started an affair with the ballerina Giovanna Bassi, to whom Sophia Magdalena showed great dislike.
 The King was terrified when he heard that the Queen had made that deposit, and he tried to prevent the transaction from becoming public knowledge, which, however, did not succeed.
 Munck was, however, continued to be used as a go-between and a messenger between the King and the Queen, especially during conflicts.